zopefoundation/grokcore.startup/src/grokcore/startup/README.rst

 --------------------------------------------------

   ``grokcore.startup`` provides a function ``application_factory``
-  which delivers a `WSGIPublisherApplication`_ instance when called with an appropriate configuration.
+  which delivers a WSGIPublisherApplication instance when called with an appropriate configuration.
 See the `zope.app.wsgi documentation
   <http://apidoc.zope.org/++apidoc++/Code/zope/app/wsgi/README.txt/index.html>`_
-  to learn more about Zope objects supporting `WSGI`_.
+  to learn more about Zope objects supporting WSGI.

   A call to this function is normally required as entry point in `setuptools`_-driven `paster`_ environments  (see